OSC/phylogatr/teacher_resources.md

 # Teacher Resources

-We are currently developing educational modules for use in secondary and college level classes.
+We are currently developing a *PhylogatR* companion book as well as educational modules for use in secondary and college level classes.
 Modules will support interactive analysis of *PhylogatR* data through R Shiny applications and include documentation for educators to facilitate classroom use and ensure specific learning objectives are met.

-You can access working drafts of these modules below.
+**You can access a working draft of the *PhylogatR* book [here](https://phylogatr.org/book/index.html).** Educational modules can be accessed below.

 | Module  | Purpose  | Link  |
 | :----  | :-----  | :------ |